harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ##Intersecting Features

 Some features can be drawn over cuts and folds of existing features.
 When a new feature intersects a previously-drawn feature, it occludes existing cuts and folds — creating the new feature on top of existing features.
-The implementation of these intersections is incomplete, and is described in
+The implementation of these intersections is incomplete, and is described in **>>TODO REF**

-wrong
-/// "Nested Features" — section \ref{nested-features} on page \pageref{nested-features}.

-##Nested Features

-##Deletion

 ##Tutorial